Martha Wise: Investigation

 After the deaths of the Gienkes, authorities began to investigate the cluster of deaths.
-The county sheriff, Fred Roshon, soon discovered that Martha had signed at a local drug store for a series of purchases of large quantities of arsenic.
+The sheriff of Medina County, Ohio, Fred Roshon, soon discovered that Martha had signed at a local drug store for a series of purchases of large quantities of arsenic.
 An autopsy on Lily confirmed the presence of arsenic in her digestive tract.
-Brought in for questioning by the sheriff, Martha at first claimed she had obtained the arsenic to kill rats, but eventually confessed that she had used it to poison family members by putting it in water buckets and coffee pots the family drank out of.
+Brought in for questioning by the sheriff on March 19, 1925, Martha at first claimed she had obtained the arsenic to kill rats, but eventually confessed that she had used it to poison family members by putting it in water buckets and coffee pots the family drank out of.

 Trial

-Despite her confession, Martha pleaded not guilty to the charge of murdering Lily in front of a grand jury on March 23, 1925.
+Despite her confession, Martha pleaded not guilty on March 23, 1925, when she appeared before a grand jury that was considering her indictment for murder in Lily's death.
 She told the grand jury that she was irresistibly attracted to attending funerals, and that when there were not enough funerals in the community, she was driven to create them by killing.
 Martha was indicted on a charge of first-degree murder on April 7, 1925.

 Martha's trial for murder began on May 4, 1925.
 She was represented by Joseph Pritchard and prosecuted by Joseph Seymour.
 Defense claims included that Wise was criminally insane and that she was ordered to commit the murders by her former lover, Walter Johns.
 A number of setbacks plagued the defense, including the May 6 suicide of Martha's sister-in-law, Edith Hasel, and the subsequent collapse of her husband Fred Hasel, both of whom had been prepared to testify for the defense; the recantation of testimony by a man named Frank Metzger, who told the prosecution on cross-examination that the defense had asked him to perjure himself to support claims that Martha was insane; and her choice to take the stand on her own behalf.
 Family members including Martha's son, Lester, and three of the Gienkes' children testified against her.

-After one hour of jury deliberation, Martha was found guilty of first-degree murder.
-The jury urged mercy in sentencing, and the judge sentenced Martha to a life imprisonment, under the terms of which she could only be freed by executive clemency.
+After one hour of jury deliberation, Martha was found guilty of first-degree murder on May 12, 1925.
+The jury urged mercy in sentencing, and the judge sentenced Martha to life imprisonment, under the terms of which she could only be freed by executive clemency.